rvbouu/react-portfolio/README.md

 This portfolio application was developed and designed to showcase my projects, resume, and skills to potential employers, clients, and others interested in seeing my work.
 It was created using React, an open sourced JavaScript library for building user interfaces.
 It operates via a one page application, but gives the user experience of multiple page functionality.

-As of right now, this application is all front-end, but I will be looking into adding a backend framework so that the contact form on the Contact page can be functional.
+As of right now, this application is all front-end, but I was able to get the contact form to be functional through [Netlify's](https://www.netlify.com/) form submission handler.

 Some of the challenges that I faced while creating this application can be found [here in the Challenges section](#challenges).